How to Start Your Own Book Blog/Vlog: Tips for Young Adults

 What is a Blog?

 A blog is simply a website where you can regularly post content on a particular topic—in this case, books.
 The whole idea may seem daunting, but like anything in life, you just need to take that first step.
-It’s far easier than you think, and it is incredibly fun and rewarding.
+It’s far easier than you think, and incredibly fun and rewarding.

 What is a Vlog?